 Tips for females traveling solo in Sumatra

-Dress appropriately.
+Dress accordingly.
 You are in a Muslim country.
-Although it’s 1000 degrees, your knees and shoulders should be covered.
-My rule of thumb is either sleeveless shirt and long pants, or a shoulder-covering/long-sleeved shirt with shorts.
-Also bikinis are not common, use shorts and a shirt if you go for a swim.
+Even if it feels like 1000 degrees, your knees and shoulders should be covered.
+My rule of thumb is either a sleeveless shirt and long trousers, or a shoulder-covering/long-sleeved shirt with shorts.
+Please do not wear crop tops or shirts with a large neckline.
+Bikinis are also not common, use shorts and a shirt when you go swimming.